Trivivium/devops-2k20/report/REPORT.md

 For the operating system of the application droplet we decided on Ubuntu 18.04.3 LTS.
-It was important for us to use a version with long-term support (LTS) as it helps us ensure stability and reliability as well as active support should bugs or security vulnerabilties surfaced during the course.
+It was important for us to use a version with long-term support (LTS) as it helps us ensure stability and reliability as well as active support should bugs or security vulnerabilities surfaced during the course.

 We wanted to use a Linux based distribution as it seemed to provide the greatest level of learning.
-Using Windows based virtual machine could provide us a graphical user interface and tools, and it would definitely yield some valuable learning as well, however it seemed to be a less attractive choice in the context of this course and the tools we aimed to utilize.
+Using a Windows based virtual machine could provide us a graphical user interface and tools, and it would definitely yield some valuable learning as well, however it seemed to be a less attractive choice in the context of this course and the tools we aimed to utilize.
 The choice of Ubuntu